scalameta/tutorial/docs-out/trees.md

 ---
 id: trees
 sidebar_label: Guide
-title: Scalameta Guide
+title: Trees Guide
 ---

-Scalameta is a library you can use to read, analyze, transform and generate Scala programs.
-In this guide, you will learn how to use Scalameta to
+A core functionality of Scalameta is syntax trees, which enable you to read, analyze, transform and generate Scala programs at a high level of abstraction.
+In this guide, you will learn how to

 - parse source code into syntax trees
 - construct new syntax trees